 Please take a second to follow along here on SoulyRested to catch up on a few of my memorable mishaps, enjoy musings about my centuries-old farmhouse, or glean a little parenting/homeschooling insight from this momma who’s been failing at the effort for almost 2 decades.
 I hope my focus always helps you Keep it Simple while being Souly Rested on Christ.

 As soon as you subscribe, you’ll have immediate access to my subscriber library of resources, which I’m continually adding to.
 I’m betting you’ll enjoy my recipes for refreshing Maple Sap Switchel and my to-die-for Whoopie Pie Cookies, along with a long list of other homesteading, homeschooling, and encouraging printables.
-But, maybe best of all, you can snag a printable tree ID page to document all the details you want to know about you sugar maples!
+You can even snag a printable tree ID page to document all the details you want to know about you sugar maples!

 v v v v v v v v v v v